 While I highly recommend learning before doing, many business owners will tell you they learned as they went.
 Myself included!
 Research shows it can be successful as well but can be very challenging-it’s called experiential learning or self- directed learning.
 So the next time you’re worried you may not have enough within you to succeed as a business owner- just do it.
 Stop holding yourself back and do it.
 If you’re unsure where to start, reach out and get help.
 Don’t doubt yourself to the point of not choosing entrepreneurship.

 Where can you find help in launching your own private practice you ask?
 RIGHT HERE!
-The counselors mentor is launching an accountability and training program on January 2022 for those who want to take the leap and become a business owner of a solo private practice.
+The counselors mentor is launching the next accountability and training program this year for those who want to take the leap and become a business owner of a solo private practice.
 Email today for more information.